vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Jouveau-Dubreuil, G.

-1920 Ancient History of the Deccan.
-Pondich´erry.
+1920 Ancient History of the DeccaṇPondich´erry.

 Kafle, Nirajan

 2015 The Niśvāsamukha, the Introductory Book of the Niśvāsatattvasam. hitā.
-Critical Edition, with an Introduction and Annotated Translation.
-Appended by Sivadharmasam ´ . graha 5–9.
+Critical Edition, with an Introduction and Annotated TranslatioṇAppended by Sivadharmasam ´ . graha 5–9.
 Leiden (thesis).